 VIDEOSIS: The urge to enter an appliance store and watch all the TVs turned to the same channel.

 VILLAGENCE: Inspired by the word “vigilance,” this denotes being very watchful, but only over your own village or neighborhood.

-WINDOOR: A full-sized storm door made of glass.
-(Attributed to Lydia Moore.) *
+WINDOOR: A full-sized storm door made of glass. ( See SCATWALKING) (Attributed to Lydia Moore.) *

 WIPEND: The little piece of toilet paper that sticks to the end of the roll.